Biological Sciences (BIO SCI)

 This course will introduce senior undergraduate students to a broad array of topics in biomaterials, including ceramic, metallic, and polymeric biomaterials for in vivo use, basic concepts related to cells and tissues, host reactions to biomaterials, biomaterials-tissue compatibility, and degradation of biomaterials.
 Prerequisite: Senior undergraduate standing.
 (Co-listed with Chem Eng 5200, MS&E 5310).

-The course will introduce senior undergraduate students to the principles and clinical applications of tissue engineering including the use of biomaterials scaffolds, living cells and signaling factors to develop implantable parts for the restoration, maintenance, or replacement of biological tissues and organs.
-Prerequisite: Senior standing.
+The course will use problem-based case studies to introduce junior and senior undergraduate students to the principles and clinical applications of tissue engineering.
+Topics include the use of biomaterials, scaffolds, cells, and external factors to develop implantable parts for the restoration, maintenance, or replacement of tissues and organs.
+Prerequisite: Junior or Senior standing.
 (Co-listed with MS&E 5210).

 BIO SCI 5313 Pathogenic Microbiology (LEC 3.0)